 mongorestore --host 192.168.0.101 --port 27017 --username admin --password yourpassword --db remotedb --drop /opt/remotedb

-Backing up a MongoDB database regularly is a good practice for any system administrator.
-You can create a database backup script and schedule it using the Cron job.
+Regularly tidying up a MongoDB database is a good practice for any system administrator.
+For example, you can create a database backup script and schedule it using the Cron job.

 You can create a backup script with the following command: